 It’s well known that cosmetics throughout history have contained some pretty sketchy ingredients.
 Things that turned out to contain harmful chemicals or things that were just… well, gross.

 With rumors circulating online about mascara containing bat poop, the concern is understandable.
-Given the cosmetics industry’s shady reputation for using questionable ingredients (especially in knockoffs), it’s no wonder people who have heard the urban legend are asking the question: does mascara have bat poop in it?
+Given the cosmetics industry’s shady reputation for using questionable ingredients (especially in knockoffs), it’s no wonder people who have heard the urban legend are asking the question: is mascara made out of bat poop?
+Does mascara have bat poop in it, or any other kind of poop?

 History of Weird Stuff in Cosmetics